 Breakdown of content in the ISC

 Full datasheets: comprise fully referenced sections on taxonomy and nomenclature, distribution, habitat, identification, biology and ecology, species associations, pathways for introduction, impacts and management, complemented by images and maps, and supported by abstracts and full text articles.
 These datasheets are authored by species experts and peer reviewed.
-The following datasheets are recommended to demonstrate the main features:

 Invasive species datasheets: This Compendium covers known invasive species, of all taxa, affecting natural and managed ecosystems, except human pathogens and concentrates on those species that have the greatest impacts on livelihoods and the environment.

 Animal disease datasheets: Priority is given to those included in the list of diseases notifiable to the OIE (World Organization for Animal Health).
 These datasheets include information on diagnosis and epidemiology.
 Fewer sections are included in the corresponding invasive species datasheet which deals with the pathogen.
 It is recommended that you view both for full information by following links within the datasheets.

 Documented species datasheets: contain the same sections as the Invasive species datasheets but our authors have found little or no evidence that they are invasive species.
 They have been included in the ISC because CABI has been asked to document them, either because they are considered to represent an economic or environmental threat if introduced to new areas, or because they have been listed as invasive species elsewhere.